JasonEtco/jasonet.co/src/pages/posts/probot-app-or-github-action.md

 **Spoiler: it depends.**

-Since GitHub [launched GitHub Actions](https://github.com/features/actions) in October 2018, there's been a new excitement around building automation - and that's awesome!
+Since GitHub announced the beta release of [GitHub Actions](https://github.com/features/actions) in October 2018, there's been a new excitement around building automation - and that's awesome!
 But I wanted to take a look at the various pros and cons of GitHub Actions and Probot, where each excels and where each might not be the best tool for the job.

 ## GitHub Actions